"The practice of Yoga is just a reminder of the state and mentality that we have to carry throughout each moment of the day"

 How can Ashtanga Yoga help to Achieve this?

 Most people do not realize that the true goal of Yoga lies in its name which is derived from Sanskrit meaning to Unify the Mind Body and Soul.
-For Unification to occur requires one to Release and Transform their Sufferings - because it is their Sufferings which is creating the separations from within.
+For Unification to occur requires one to Release and Transform their Sufferings - because it is their Sufferings which is creating the separations.
 Such is the pure teaching of Yoga that has been lost thus this side of Yoga has been largely ignored.

 These days much emphasis is placed on the “Physical Aspects” i.e. “Proper Alignments” and doing More and More “Extreme Poses.”
 Although there is nothing wrong and right about this, but when one only focuses on Yoga at the surface level one can become obsessed with getting the poses “Perfect” and this can either lead injury or the failure of completing the Spiritual goal of the practice.